cemayan/llm-manager/README.md

-## git observer
+## llm-manager

 ### Introduction

-git-observer allows editing commit messages on Git via LLM models and git hooks when developer wants to commit.
+llm-manager allows editing commit messages on Git via LLM models and git hooks when developer wants to commit.

 There are 3 LLM backends available:
 - langchaingo (openai)